avocardio/resnet_vs_convnext/Documentation/Documentation.md

 Architecture: Start with a ResNet50

+1. Overall
 - AdamW
 - More epochs
 - Heavy data augmentation
 - Regularization

-'Macro design'
+2. 'Macro design'
 - Stage ratio (how many blocks in each stage)
 - Larger strides, like non-overlapping patches in transformers

+3. ResNeXt additions
 - Depthwise convolutions
 - Widening network

+4. Inverted bottleneck
-- Inverted bottleneck: hidden dimension of the MLP block is four times wider than the input dimension
+- Inverting dimensions: hidden dimension of the MLP block is four times wider than the input dimension

+5. Larget kernel sizes
-- Larger kernel sizes: global receptive fields are bigger (but didnt really improve performance, but its proven that the opposite does worse)
+- Global receptive fields are bigger (but didnt really improve performance, but its proven that the opposite does worse)

-'Micro design'
+6. 'Micro design'
 - relu -> gelu
 - Less activation functions
 - Fewer normalizations (like transformers), no batch normalization, but layer normalization (really something for RNNs, not CNNs)